Study Abroad in Norway

 Dr. Anderson returned to Norway in October of 2015 to present at a conference in Stavanger and to arrange for study abroad opportunities.
 In January of 2016, Krista Lauritzen, ACN director, visited Mayville State and began conversations about developing an affiliate partner agreement between MSU and the American College of Norway.
 This agreement allows students to attend a semester of college abroad at an affordable price, making it a possibility for more students.

-To date, three Mayville State students have applied and been accepted to attend ACN: one student for summer 2016 and two for the fall 2016 semester.
-At least two more student are in the process of applying for the spring semester of 2017.
+To date, six Mayville State students have applied and been accepted to attend ACN: one student for summer 2016, two for the fall 2016 semester, and three attended in the spring semester of 2017.

 * approximate with current values and exchange rates